The

 Visit the Swedish Circle© Sites

-Sally Barott, Shafer, and Barbara Young, Taylors Falls.
-The self-guided tour
+developed by Sally Barott, Shafer, and Barbara Young, Taylors

-celebration.
-The Swedish Circle© is the name given to the 8 towns of Chisago
+Circle© is the name given to the 8 towns of Chisago City,

-and North Branch.
-The circle of communities share a rich Swedish heritage in
+Almelund, and North Branch.
+These communities share a rich